tecunningham/tecunningham.github.io/_drafts/synthetics.md

 >  From the breakfast table he surveys his house.
 The kitchen on one side, the living room on the other are visible.The furniture that frames his life looks Martian in the morning light: an armchair covered in synthetic fabric enlivened by a silver thread,a sofa of airfoam slabs, a low table hacked to imitate an antique cobbler's bench, a piece of driftwood that is a lamp, nothing shaped directly for its purpose, gadgets designed to repel repair, nothing straight from a human hand, furniture Rabbit has lived among but has never known, made of substances he cannot name, that has aged as in a department store window, worn out without once conforming to his body.
 The orange juice tastes acid; it is not even frozen orange juice but some chemical mix tinted orange.

 http://scienceblogs.com/oscillator/2010/07/synthetic_aesthetics.php#more

+- **Harry Harlow's synthetic monkey mother:** as synthetics - he could produce a doll which carried out the function of the mother, if it's soft & rocks to-and-fro, then it's capable of raising healthy monkeys;

+# 2020-10-12 Monday ---------------- JBS Haldane, Daedalus

+"No less disgusting a priori is the process of corruption which yields our wine and beer.
+But in actual fact the process of milking and of the making and drinking of beer appear to us profoundly natural; they have even tended to develop a ritual of their own whose infraction nowadays has a certain air of impropriety.
+There is something slightly disgusting in the idea of milking a cow electrically or drinking beer out of tea-cups.
+And all this of course applies much more strongly to the sexual act.

+"The biological invention then tends to begin as a perversion and end as a ritual supported by unquestioned beliefs and prejudices.
+Even now surgical cleanliness is developing its rites and its dogmas, which, it may be remarked, are accepted most religiously by women."

+" man armed with science is like a baby armed with a box of matches.

+""